nils-drechsel/react-force-layout/README.md

 # react-split-strip-packing-layout

 A react layout based on the [Split Algorithm](https://en.wikipedia.org/wiki/Strip_packing_problem#The_split_algorithm_(SP)) by Golan et al. [doi](https://doi.org/10.1137%2F0210042).
 It's functional, though still being developed.
-Child components are packed from either the top left or the bottom reight whereas it is attempted to minimise the hight.
+Child components are packed from either the top left or the bottom reight whereas it is attempted to minimise the height.

 ## Install